Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

-where $q_{\phi}(z\vert x)$ is the approximated posterior distribution of $p(z\vert x)$ and $\phi$ is the parameter.
+where $q_{\phi}(z\vert x)$ is the approximated posterior distribution of $p(z\vert x)$ and $\phi$ is the parameter of the encoder. $p_{\theta}(x\vert z, c)$ is the decoder that generates data from latents parameterized by $\theta$, where properties $c$ are concatenated with the latent representation of data $z$.
 Under the same framework, other works feed properties both into the encoder with data and into the decoder with the data representation \citep{henter2018deep, jin2020multi}.
 For example, given target properties, RationaleRL encodes rational of properties and data into latent space by the encoder.
 The decoder is initialized with both rational and latent data representation to ensure that generated molecules contain the corresponding rational.
 In this case, $p(z\vert x)$ in the objective above becomes $p(z\vert x, c)$ and the approximated posterior is changed to $q_{\phi}(z\vert x, c)$.

-Besides techniques under the framework of adversarial training and variational inference, autoencoder serves as another framework for controllable generation from scratch (Figure \ref{fig:prop_concat}(c)).
+Besides techniques under the framework of adversarial training and variational inference, autoencoder serves as another framework for controllable generation from scratch (Fig.~\ref{fig:prop_concat} (c)).
 Similar to the variational inference-based techniques mentioned above, several works directly feed the target properties into the decoder \citep{cheung2014discovering} of autoencoder to generate data with desired properties.
 The objective can be formulated as the reconstruction loss:

+where $p_\theta(x\vert z, c)$ is the generator that is learned by optimizing Eq.~\ref{eq:condae_d} and the concatenation of data representation and properties severve as the input.
 Another branch of property concatenation-based techniques is implemented by sequential generative models, particularly for generating sequential data.
-Sequential generative models condition the generation of the token at the current stage on both previously generated tokens and the target properties (Figure \ref{fig:prop_concat}(d)) \citep{ficler2017controlling, keskar2019ctrl, li2018learning, xu2020megatron}:
+Sequential generative models condition the generation of the token at the current stage on both previously generated tokens and the target properties (Fig. \ref{fig:prop_concat} (d)) \citep{ficler2017controlling, keskar2019ctrl, li2018learning, xu2020megatron}: